Chronological Album Title

 - Brad Paisley has two examples in Part II and 5th Gear.

 - She & Him's "main sequence" of albums are numbered Volume One, Volume Two, and Volume Three (so far).
 There's A Very She & Him Christmas between the second and third, but they don't seem to count that.
+They also ditched the pattern for their 2014 album Classics.

 - Scott Walker's Scott 2, Scott 3 and Scott 4